-People often respect boundaries, and children are no exception.
 When out camping with the kids, establish boundaries with markers, for instance, ‘the big tree,’ and remind the kids not to go past the big tree unless they are in the company of an adult.
 If you have very young kids, you can attach strings to posts and trees to establish the said boundaries.
 It is crucial for the kids to know that they need to stay within the limits for their safety.

 Avoid massive waters

 Kids, as well as adults, enjoy playing in the water, especially on a sunny day.
 As much as this is fun, children need to understand that they cannot go out into the stream or lake unsupervised.
 Let them know that an adult must always be present when they are near any large water bodies.
-Include water play in the schedule so kids will not be tempted to sneak off to the stream or lake.
+Include water play in the schedule, so kids will not be tempted to sneak off to the stream or lake.

 Identify the poisonous trees

 Out in the wilderness, there are awe-inspiring sceneries, but there are also a few dangers.
-One such threat is the toxic trees and leaves, like poison sumac and poison ivy, which irritates when it comes into contact with the skin.
+One such threat is the toxic trees and leaves, like poison sumac and poison ivy, which irritate when it comes into contact with the skin.
 Encourage kids to wear long pants and enclosed shoes before venturing into the woods.
 Also, remind them to wash thoroughly in case they accidentally come into contact with the weeds.

 Don’t go anywhere without your whistle

-Venturing out into the woods can be thrilling until you get lost, and getting lost is something that happens sometimes.
-Remind the kids that a whistle is a gentle lifesaver both for the parents and the kids.
+Venturing out into the woods can be thrilling until you get lost, and getting lost in something that happens sometimes.
+Remind the kids that a whistle is a gentle lifesaver, both for the parents and the kids.
 When lost, blow the whistle so that you can be easily found and saved.
 A worried parent and a freaked-out child in the forest can find their way back to each other by a simple blow of the whistle.

 Other rules that the children can follow to reinforce their safety while camping include: